xtendui/xtendui/src/gatsby/markdown/components/core/scroll/fade.md

 Use `trigger`, `start`, `endTrigger`, `end` to control **viewport start and end**.

-You can also use `once: true` to destroy ScrollTrigger as soon as the end position is reached once.

 <div class="table-overflow">

 |                         | Syntax                                    | Default / Arguments                       | Description                   |